CaitSith2/SwitchSDTool/SwitchSDTool/readme.txt

 Step 28: Click on Extract Tickets.
 Log should say "Dumping Tickets" followed shortly by "Done. x Tickets dumped".
 Step 29: Click on Decyrpt NCAs.
 Log should show a bunch of "Processing --file--.nca - Decrypting, Done.
 Verifying, Verified.
 (May start with Joining, Done).
-Step 30: Click on the Language Tab.
+Step 30: Click on the Games Tab, then Click on Parse NCAs.
+This should finish, and all of your games present on the SD card should be listed, along with any Updates and DLC.
 Step 31: Click on your preferred language, and move it to the top by click on Move Up.
-Repeat for 2nd preference.
-Step 32: Click on the Games Tab, then Click on Parse NCAs.
-This should finish, and all of your games present on the SD card should be listed, along with any Updates and DLC.
+Repeat for each preference, setting them one below the top, etc...
-Step 33: Click on Pack ALL NSPs to pack everything, or select a game, and click on Pack Selected NSP to pack that NSP only.
+Step 32: Click on Pack ALL NSPs to pack everything, or select a game, and click on Pack Selected NSP to pack that NSP only.
-Step 34: Close the tool.
+Step 33: Close the tool.
-Step 35: Unmount the SYSTEM partition and close hac disk mount.
+Step 34: Unmount the SYSTEM partition and close hac disk mount.
-Step 36: Unmount the SD card and put it back into your switch.
+Step 35: Unmount the SD card and put it back into your switch.

 ----- How to Dump NSPs from new purchases / updates since last dumping. -----